 Standard assessment and certification methods may be ineffective in a distance learning setup.
-To evaluate student performance, identify skill gaps, and validate learned skills, alternative assessment and certification procedures i.e., online assessment, micro-credentials, etc.-will be developed and institutionalized.
-The development of micro-credentials will be supported through the establishment of common standards that will ensure their transparency, recognition, quality, and international comparability (See Chapter 4).
+To evaluate performance, identify skill gaps, and validate learned skills, alternative assessment and certification procedures-i.e., online assessment, micro-credentials, etc.-will be developed and institutionalized.
+The development of micro-credentials will be supported through the establishment of common standards that will ensure their quality, transparency, recognition, international comparability (See Chapter 4).